openwsn-berkeley/openbenchmark/docs/source/index.md

 <!-- . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .  -->

-### Synchronization Phase
+## Synchronization Phase Time

-Synchronization phase refers to the time interval between
+Synchronization phase time refers to the time interval between

 - the instant when a device is booted, and
 - the instant when a device gets synchronized with the network and starts duty cycling.